iterate-ch/docs/mountainduck/interface.md

 ### Connect Mode

 - **Online:** Do not synchronize any file to your computer.
 You can only access this volume when a connection is possible to the server or cloud storage.
 Files are accessed on demand from the remote when opened and do not take up any local disk space.
-- **Smart Synchronization:** Files opened are made available for later offline access.
+- **Smart Synchronization:** Directories can be browsed when offline and files opened are made available for later offline access.
 You can explicitly make files available offline using the [context menu](sync/index.md#keep-offline).
+See [Smart Synchronization](sync/index.md).

 ### Read-Only Volume